The partial K function

 \section{Examples}

-We demonstrate the differences between the $K$ function and the partial $K$ function with simulated examples.
-The first collection of examples show how partial statistics can already be useful for bivariate systems, and then the following examples explore partial statistics for trivariate systems.

-For the sake of illustration, we compare both the $L$ function and partial $L$ function to null confidence intervals for the $L$ function.
-It would be preferable to have two different null intervals, however, resampling for these partial statistics is difficult, and remains an open problem (see the discussion in \cref{sec:resampling}).
-Whilst we focus on the $L$ function here, similar results for the pair correlation function can be found in \cref{app:simulation:pcf}, though it should be noted that estimates of the pair correlation function are less reliable than those for the $K$ function (as one would expect because the $K$ function is cumulative but the pair correlation function is a density).
-The details on the specific parameter setups for each model can be found in \cref{app:simulation_details}.
+We illustrate the differences between the $K$ function and the partial $K$ function with simulated examples.
+We begin with bivariate systems and then consider trivariate systems.
+For illustration, we compare both the $L$ function and partial $L$ function to null confidence intervals for the $L$ function.
+Whilst analogous results for the pair correlation function are given in \cref{app:simulation:pcf}, estimates of the pair correlation function are less reliable than those for the $K$ function, as the latter is cumulative.
+The specific parameter choices for each model are given in \cref{app:simulation_details}.